 We publish emerging and established writers.
-We are based in Eastern Iowa’s Creative Corridor, and writers from all over the world are encouraged to submit work.
-There is a place for your creative work, and we hope that we might be one of those places.
+We are based in Eastern Iowa’s Creative Corridor, and writers from all over the world are encouraged to submit.
+There is a place for your creative work, and we hope that we are one of those places.
 Our editors are compassionate, creative souls who invite all writers and artists to share their work here.

-Bonuses of submitting your work to Backchannels: we let you know when we have received your work; we keep in touch throughout our reading process; our editors work with you as needed to prepare for publication; we give personalized feedback to all who submit work.
+Benefits of submitting your work to Backchannels: we let you know when we have received your work, we keep in touch throughout our reading process, our editors work with you as needed to prepare for publication, we give personalized feedback to all who submit work.
 Finally, we value all work that you share with us.
 We know it takes magic to create and even more magic to share your work with the world.

 To keep things running smoothly, we have a bunch of guidelines for our contributors.
 Please follow them carefully.
 We want to consider all work, and to do so, we need you to help us out by following the guidelines.
 Because we receive so many submissions and try to respond as personally as possible, work that doesn’t meet the guidelines will likely be sent back to you.

 We chatted with Jim Harrington about submission content here: https://sixquestionsfor.blogspot.com/2020/10/Backchannels.html